wynnliam/wynnliam.github.io/_drafts/2019-12-01-flowfields.markdown

 computing a “navigation mesh”, which is a graph that groups walkable spaces together (the edges denoting which groups are adjacent).
 So in our space, groups of walkable areas would be groups of tiles.
-We do not group tiles arbitrarily – the next little example will hopefully give you an intuition for how we build our navigation region.
+We do not group tiles arbitrarily – the next little example will hopefully give you an intuition for how we build our navigation mesh.
 Consider a level that looks like this:

 ![figure]({{"/assests/flow-field-post/l-corridor-1.jpg" | absolute_url}})